1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Approach: Multi-Agent Privacy

 \subsection{Information Flow Between Three Agents}

 Modularizing tasks in a multi-agent framework enables precise control over information flow, unlike single-model systems that process all input at once.
 We systematically examine how varying the type and amount of information shared between agents affects privacy and summary quality.
 In both two-agent and three-agent settings, we compare forwarding all information with privacy annotations versus sharing only public content with the Executor.
 While annotations support richer summaries, they increase leakage risk if misinterpreted; restricting to public content reduces this risk but may omit important context.
 We also study the effect of withholding the meeting transcript from downstream agents, which can limit their ability to verify or correct upstream decisions and may impact both privacy and output fidelity.
-Our ablation experiments with GPT-4o and LLaMA-3.1-70B-Instruct assess whether full transcript access is necessary for reliable collaboration, or if a minimal information flow can still achieve strong privacy protection and summary quality (see \cref{tab:information_flow}).
+Our ablation experiments with GPT-4o and LLaMA-3.1-70B-Instruct assess whether full transcript access is necessary for reliable collaboration, or if a minimal information flow can still achieve strong privacy protection and summary quality (see \Cref{tab:information_flow}).

 \paragraph{Annotate Privacy vs. Public Information Only} In both two-agent and three-agent setups, a central question is what kind of information should be forwarded to the Executor Agent.
-In the two-agent setting, the Assistant can either provide the Executor with the full information—annotating private segments, or with only the public information.
+In the two-agent setting, the Extractor can either provide the Executor with the full information—annotating private segments, or with only the public information.
 Supplying annotated privacy information allows the Executor to make nuanced decisions and potentially better preserve the context, but it also increases the risk of accidental leakage if annotations are misinterpreted.
 On the other hand, providing only public information strictly minimizes leakage risk, but may omit contextual cues important for generating coherent and faithful summaries.
 Similarly, in the three-agent setting, the Checker Agent can choose between sending the entire content with explicit privacy annotations or passing along only the public content to the Executor.
-As in the two-agent case, the choice reflects a trade-off